What would happen if you walked on Mars without a spacesuit?

 An astronaut walking on other planet in cosmos.
 (Representative Cover Image Source: Piranka | Getty Images)

 It has been centuries since Galileo became the first man to observe Mars through a telescope, and yet our interest in the red planet has refused to wane.
 If anything, it has grown.
 We not only continue to send spacecraft to study the planet from afar but also aim to establish a self-sufficient city there, thanks to Elon Musk and SpaceX.
-But would you want to put on a spacesuit every time you step out on Mars for a stroll in the future?
+But would you want to put on a spacesuit every time you step out on Mars for a stroll?
 What would happen if you didn't bother?

 Paul Tudor Jones appears onstage in a spacesuit during the Robin Hood Benefit 2022 at Jacob Javits Center on May 09, 2022 in New York City.
 (Representative photo by Kevin Mazur/Getty Images for Robin Hood)